TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

 - `moveToTargetPosition(int targetPosition)`: This function moves the turntable to the target position.

+- `initializeLCD()`: This function initializes the LCD display.

+- `initializeRelayBoards()`: This function initializes the relay boards.

+- `initializeStepper()`: This function initializes the stepper motor.

+- `setHostname()`: This function sets the hostname based on the location.

+- `initializeTrackHeadsAndTails()`: This function initializes the track heads and tails arrays.

+- `readDataFromEEPROM()`: This function reads track positions from EEPROM.

+- `initializeKeypadAndLCD()`: This function initializes the keypad and LCD.

+- `enableOTAUpdates()`: This function enables OTA updates for the ESP32.

+- `performHomingSequence()`: This function performs the homing sequence to calibrate the turntable.

 ### Contributing

 Contributions to this project are welcome.
 If you have a feature request, bug report, or want to contribute code, please open an issue or pull request on the project's GitHub page.